Duxy1996/ML-modules/W2/README.md

 ![FIGURE2](../assets/Figure_1_3F-80E.png)

-The result is better than the found using the **Decision Tree Classifier** created last week.
-The classifier is more general and the average of all the decision trees classifiers created in the random forest boost the performance.
-We need more than 70 estimators to get this score which is 2.68% more accurated.
+The result was better than the found using the **Decision Tree Classifier** created last week.
+The classifier is more general and the average of all the decision tree classifiers created in the random forest boost the performance.
+We need more than 70 estimators to get this score, which is 2.68% more accurate.

 ### Features given with 1 to 200 estimatros:

-In this case we cot the same result as we got in the 80 estimators example.
+In this case we got the same result as we got in the 80 estimators example.
 With this three features is not possible no get a better score with this method and this parameters.

 ![FIGURE3](../assets/Figure_1_3F-200E.png)